OhioLINK: History

-In January 2010, Tom Sanville, Executive Director of OhioLINK since 1992, announced his resignation.
+In January 2010, Tom Sanville, executive director of OhioLINK since 1992, announced his resignation.

-John Magill served as Executive Director from 2010 until he left the OhioLINK post in August 2012 to focus on workforce and economic development initiatives at the Ohio Board of Regents.
+John Magill served as executive director from 2010 until he left the OhioLINK post in August 2012 to focus on workforce and economic development initiatives at the Ohio Board of Regents.

-In October 2012, Gwen Evans was appointed the Executive Director of OhioLINK by then-Chancellor of the Department of Higher Education Jim Petro.
+In October 2012, Gwen Evans was appointed the executive director of OhioLINK by then-Chancellor of the Department of Higher Education Jim Petro.

 Also in October 2012, OhioLINK was brought under the umbrella of the Ohio Technology Consortium.
 OH-TECH provides administrative and technical support to Ohio's statewide technology infrastructure, which includes OhioLINK, the Ohio Academic Resources Network (OARnet), and the Ohio Supercomputer Center (OSC).
 Funded by the Ohio General Assembly through the Ohio Department of Higher Education, OH-TECH reports to the Chancellor of the Ohio Department of Higher Education.

-In June 2017, the Department of Higher Education dissolved the eStudent Services division of OH-TECH and incorporated some staff and services into OhioLINK's portfolio.
-The eTutoring service remained, and OhioLINK began statewide Affordable Learning initiatives focusing on textbook affordability.
-As a member of the Ohio Open Ed Collaborative, an Ohio Department of Education grant-supported OER initiative, OhioLINK added a custom microsite of OER Commons to host OER course content developed by the members of the grant.
-In addition, OhioLINK joined the Open Textbook Network as a consortium and the OhioLINK Affordable Learning Ambassadors organize advocacy and information about OER and other affordable textbook initiatives.
-In 2017, OhioLINK signed statewide deals with what eventually totaled six major commercial textbook publishers for discounted textbooks in the inclusive access model, an initiative that many referred to as groundbreaking because it included almost all higher education institutions in the state of Ohio under one agreement.